| Bao Chon Zen Monastery is located on the Temple Mountain in the state of New

 succeed the light of Vietnamese Zen sect, Truc Lam Yen Tu, restored by Zen

 Master Thich Thanh Tu at the end of the twentieth century.
+From this time forward, Bao Chon is a devoted place for

 those who are eager for returning to their true nature, realizing Buddhahood and